Essential open book foliation and fractional Dehn twist coefficient: Quick review of open book foliation

-We say that an oriented link $L$ in $M$ is in {\em braid position} with respect to $(S,\phi)$ if $L$ is disjoint from $B$ and positively transverse to each page $S_{t}$.
+Let $\xi= \xi_{(S,\phi)} = \textrm{ker}\,\alpha$ be the contact structure on $M$ supported by $(S,\phi)$ through the Giroux-correspondence \cite{g}: That is, $\alpha>0$ on the binding $B$ and $d\alpha$ is a positive area form on each page $S_t$.
+See \cite{TW} for an explicit construction of such $\xi$.
+We say that an oriented link $L$ in $M_{(S,\phi)}$ is in {\em braid position} with respect to the open book $(S,\phi)$ if $L$ is disjoint from the binding and positively transverse to every page $S_{t}$.
 The algebraic intersection number of $L$ and the page $S_0$ is called the {\em braid index} of $L$.
-Thanks to Bennequin~\cite{Ben} and Pavelescu~\cite{Pav}, any transverse link in a contact 3-manifold $(M, \xi)_{(S, \phi)}$ can be transversely isotoped to a closed braid in $(S,\phi)$.
+Thanks to Bennequin~\cite{Ben}, Mitsumatsu and Mori~\cite{MM}, and Pavelescu~\cite{Pav, P2}, any transverse link in a contact 3-manifold $(M, \xi)_{(S, \phi)}$ can be transversely isotoped to a closed braid in $(S,\phi)$.
 Conversely, a closed braid in $(S,\phi)$ is naturally regarded as a transverse link in $(M,\xi)$.
 Hence from now on, we always assume that every (transverse) link is in braid position.

-Fix a closed (possibly empty) braid $L$.
-Let $F$ be an oriented connected compact surface embedded in $M$ such that \begin{itemize} \item $F$ is a closed surface that lies in $M\setminus L$, or \item $F$ is a Seifert surface of $L$, i.e., $\partial F=L$. \end{itemize} Consider the singular foliation $\mF=\mF(F)$ of $F$ induced by the intersections of the pages $\{S_t\}$ and $F$.
+Throughout this paper, $L$ is a closed (possibly empty) braid in $(S, \phi)$ and $F$ is an oriented connected compact surface embedded in $M$ such that \begin{itemize} \item $F$ is a closed surface in $M \setminus L$, or \item $F$ is a Seifert surface of $L$, i.e., $\partial F=L$. \end{itemize} Consider the singular foliation $\mF=\mF(F)$ of $F$ induced by the intersections of the pages $\{S_t\}_{t\in [0,1]}$ and $F$.
 We call each connected component of $F \cap S_t$ a {\em leaf}.